ThomWright/ThomWright.github.io/_drafts/alerting-for-slos.md

 <!-- markdownlint-disable MD033 -->

 Getting alerts right can be hard.
 It’s not uncommon to see alerts which are too noisy, paging on-call engineers for small numbers of errors, where either the error rate was very low or the duration of the error-producing event was very short.

-On the other hand, many alerts are not sensitive enough.
-Errors can occur at high rates without detection, either because the overall error rate is below the alert threshold, or because they occur in spikes much shorter than the alert window.
+On the other hand, many alerts are not sensitive enough and errors can occur at high rates without detection.

 In this post I’ll talk through how I think about writing alerts which find a better balance.
-A lot of this material you can find in the alerting chapter of the [Google SRE Workbook](https://sre.google/workbook/alerting-on-slos/), but I’m writing it in my own words because I didn’t find it the easiest to follow!

-I’ll assume you already have a good understanding of SLOs and error budgets.

 ## Definitions